Dheeraj2002kumar/Tailwind-CSS-dec/README.md

     - Center a Div using flexbox
     - Create a basic grid layout
     - Apply box shadow to a card using tailwind css
+    - create a donut shape using tailwind css